Skip to footer

 Equestrian standing in an arena wearing EGO7 tall boots and breeches.

-We understand how intimidating it can be the first time you consider tall boots, or when your trainer tells you it's time for a pair.
+Exciting, intimidating, confusing, and maybe even a little painful—these are all words that come to mind when thinking of buying a new pair of tall boots.
 Not only can tall boots be a significant investment, but trying to figure out what type is right for you and finding your size can be a daunting task.

-Tall boots can make or break your performance in the show arena, and the right pair should enhance both your lower leg stability and your balance in the saddle.
-A longer-looking leg also creates an elegant presentation, no matter your chosen discipline.
-Tall boots are typically worn by adults and teens; however, children in the United States can compete in paddock boots with garter straps until 12 years of age (in certain disciplines).
+Tall boots can make or break your performance in the arena, and the right pair should enhance both your lower leg stability and your balance in the saddle.
+A tall boot also helps with a longer-looking leg and creates an elegant presentation, no matter your chosen discipline.
+Tall boots can be worn in training or a show setting and are typically worn by adults and teens.
+Children 12 and under competing in certain disciplines in the United States are allowed to compete in paddock boots with garter straps or paddock boots and half chaps.
+Not sure what your discipline is allowed to wear?
+Check out the full collection of USEF governing rules!

 Below, we'll show you the difference between the types of tall boots as well as a step-by-step guide on how to measure yourself—or your little equestrian!